flake-messenger/.github/profile/README.md

 👩‍💻 We don't have any docs or something like it right now but we'll publish them when the base of the frontend will be developed.

 🍿 What do we eat for breakfast?
 Hmmm...
 We are drinking coffee.
-Much much coffee. :) ~~But if you will donate us we'll be able to eat sth instead of coffee~~
+Much much coffee. :) ~~But if you will donate us we'll be able to eat sth other than coffee~~

 🌐 Languages for communicate us - Russian & English.